vanscoy/qcar/4 - capstone design 2025 - 2026/README.md

 Qcar_line_following:
     Has mostly line following code but also a dumbster for every type of code.

+Pictues:
+    Has all our pictures and code for taking those p[ictures.

 Expo:
     Our FINAL_CODE.py it is our most up to date code, what we used at the expo, the picture of our track and such.